doctorwidget/fc-code-challenge/README.md

 ## Options

 The program prints the output for the first 10 primes by default, as requested.
-You can use the `-s` or `--SIZE` flags to specify a table of any size.
-Formatting breaks down for tables larger than 25 x 25, but that could easily be fixed if desired.
+You can use the `-s` or `--SIZE` flags to specify a table of any size: `lein run -s 6` will show you the multiplication table for the first 6 primes.
+Formatting currently breaks down for tables larger than 25 x 25, but that could easily be fixed.

 ## Answers to the questions posed in the original coding challenge